abukhalil-LTUC-ASAC/102-learning-journal/machine.md

-# Tasked to watch some videos!
+# Tasked To Watch Some Videos!

 That's right!
 Get this [link](https://www.youtube.com/playlist?list=PLzdnOPI1iJNcsRwJhvksEo1tJqjIqWbN-) on and start watching bill gates, being a cool guy that he is<sub>* not an ad*</sub>, introducing a series to know more about computers!